Safis Publishing is our main imprint. It is concerned with non-fiction, thought-provoking books on Islam.

 Please review our submission and assessment process here.

-The Mystery of the Historical Jesus
+The Crucifixion of Jesus

 The Names of the Qur’anic Chapters